samsoul007/elasticsearch-helper/README.md

 # disclaimer

 I experienced a lot of issues in the past due to the way Elasticsearch handles the queries.
-I decided to create helper that we currently use on production level at https://headhunterportal.com and some other projects and so far it had helped us to drastically reduce the complexity of readability of our code.
+I decided to create this helper which we currently use on production level at https://headhunterportal.com and some other projects and so far it had helped us to drastically reduce the complexity of readability of our code.

 With this helper you will be able to query your elasticsearch clusters very easily.
 Everything is chainable and the query always returns a promise.

-NOTE: Even if we use this on production level still find bugs and add improvements to the module codebase.
-Feel free to for it and modify it for your own needs.
+NOTE: Even if we use this on production level, we still find bugs and add improvements to the module codebase.
+Feel free to fork it and modify it for your own needs.

 # installation